 Once we reached the snorkel spot, we jumped into the water next to the boat.

-Rather than using an anchor, the boat ties up to a mooring to protect the coral.
+Rather than using an anchor, the boat tied up to a mooring to protect the coral.

 This is video of coral and fish seen while snorkeling.

-The scuba divers may have seen more than we snorkelers did since they could go down much further to the coral.
+The scuba divers may have seen more than we did since they were down closer to the fish.

 The boat had a diving board and slide.
 A lot of families had a really fun time playing on them.